Ladislaus the Posthumous: Family

 Ladislaus never married.
-After his arrival in Prague in autumn 1457, he asked for the hand of Magdalena, daughter of Charles VII of France.
-Charles VII accepted that proposal but Ladislaus had died by the time the marriage contract was signed by his envoys in Paris.
+After his arrival in Prague in autumn 1457, he asked for the hand of Madeleine of Valois, daughter of Charles VII of France.
+Charles VII accepted that proposal, but Ladislaus had died by the time the marriage contract was signed by his envoys in Paris.
 With Ladislaus's death, the "Albertinian Line" of the House of Habsburg became extinct.
-Emperor Frederick III and his brother, Albert VI, jointly succeeded him in Austria.
-In Hungary, Matthias Hunyadi was elected king two months after Ladislaus' death.
+Emperor Frederick III and his brother, Albert VI, Archduke of Austria, jointly succeeded him in Austria.
+In Hungary, Matthias Corvinus was elected king two months after Ladislaus' death.
 George of Poděbrady was elected king of Bohemia on 3 March 1458.